CMS Proposes Rule to Codify 12-Month Continuous Eligibility and Improvements to Maternal Health

 The proposed rule would require states to reimburse for services furnished outside the “four walls” of a freestanding clinic operated by Indian Health Services (IHS) and tribes, which are typically paid for via a facility-based payment rate that generally accounts for more overhead costs.
 Under current law, states receive a 100% federal matching rate for Medicaid-covered services provided to AI/AN individuals through an IHS or tribal facility such as a clinic.

-At state option, federal reimbursement would also be available for services provided outside the “four walls” of non-FQHC or Rural Health Clinic behavioral health clinics and clinics in rural areas.
+At state option, federal reimbursement would also be available for services provided outside the “four walls” of non-FQHC or non-Rural Health Clinic behavioral health clinics and clinics in rural areas.
 The rule seeks public comment on different definitions of “rural” for adoption in the final rule.

 CCF staff will be working to further analyze the proposed rule as we work on comments to support these changes.
 A summary of the provisions can be found here.
 Public comments are due on September 9, 2024.